akslick/Azeron-Clone-Controller/README.md

-# Azeron-Clone-Controller
+# WASD-joystick-gamepad
+Forked from AnonEngineering/Azeron-Clone-Controller

+Code will run on any arduino capable of emulating a HID device (keyboard or mouse) over usb: Leonardo, Micro, Pro-Micro, Elite-C, etc...

-Sample code for a 3D printed clone of the Azeron Game Pad controller.
+Started with the sample code for a 3D printed clone of the Azeron Game Pad controller by AnonEngineering
-Runs on Pro Micro ATmega32U4, emulating a HID keyboard over USB.

-Comment or uncomment #define DEBUG on line 10 to use Serial or Keyboard modes.
+I have tested it to work on a Pro-Micro and Elite-C without issues.

+# Current Status
+Works perfectly with 8 directions

+# todos
+- create calibration method for joystick trigger by key combo or other button input
+- emulate PWM (pulse width modulation to add more than 8 functional directions)